10 Must-See Northland Attractions: Photo Locations in New Zealand

 Lazy afternoons on the beach at Russell.

-After getting off the ferry, you can walk up Flagstaff Hill to not only get views over the Bay of Islands and Russell but see where the flagstaff stood that Hone Heke’s men cut down on his behalf.
+After getting off the ferry, you can walk up Flagstaff Hill to not only get views over the Bay of Islands and Russell but also see where the flagstaff stood that Hone Heke’s men cut down on his behalf.

 Flagstaff Hill Russell Northland attractions.